markmccoid/myCodeDocs/docs/reactnative/react-native-animation.md

 These would be animations where you need a value to vary over time so that you have animate a style property to animate it.

+For simple animations, using the React Native Animation API would probably be easier, but the Reanimated API does allow for more robust transitions.

 ## Pan Gesture Handler

 [Pan Gesture Handler Docs](https://docs.swmansion.com/react-native-gesture-handler/docs/handler-pan)